 - Telephone triage and consultations: Our telephone line 0300 123 5474 is open 8.00am - 5.00pm Monday to Friday where you can access care / request an appointment.
-Your details will be added to a clinicians call-back list with a brief description of your needs.
-The list is assessed by our clinical team throughout the day and if your need is prioritised as a more urgent case you will receive a call-back the same day, please note that this may be up to 6pm.
-The nurse will need to have a tele- triage conversation with you to decide what best next steps to take, this may result in you being asked to attend clinic for a face to face appointment but only if absolutely necessary.
+Your details will be added to a clinician's call-back list with a brief description of your needs.
+The list is assessed by our clinical team throughout the day and if your need is prioritised you will receive a call-back the same day, please note that this can be between 8am and 7pm.
+The nurse will have a tele- triage conversation with you to decide what best steps to take, this may result in you being asked to attend clinic for a face to face appointment but only if absolutely necessary.
+Our face to face appointments at clinic may be scheduled between 8am - 7pm.
 If your appointment request is assessed as routine we will still aim to call you back as soon as possible - however during times of high demand you may receive a text message providing advice, guidance and signposting or suggesting a call back the following day.

 - Contraception: If your pill runs out within days, urgent prescription ordering is available using local pharmacy services via NHS 111.
 See emergency prescription service .

 - Emergency contraception: This is available for free from a range of Wirral pharmacies who supply it from their community premises in partnership with our service.
 Many are offering telephone consultations and collection.
 More information can be found at Pharmacy Services.

 - Free postal STI kits: Test kits are still available online, the kits are free and available to anybody aged 16 and over living in Wirral * Wirral postcodes CH41 - CH63.
 Postal test kits are aimed at people who are not experiencing symptoms of an infection.
 There are a range of kits to choose from for STI testing.
 All kits are discreet and easy to use.